larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 4. Browse to the Public IP address of the Scale Set in a new browser tab.
 What happens?

-5. Enable Scaling Notification to request emails to Administrators and Co-Administrators of this subscription.
+5. Enable Scaling Notification to request emails to Administrators and Co-Administrators of this subscription

 *Exit Criteria:*

--   The Virtual Machine Scale Set was deployed with the OsTicket application installed, but when browsing to the application is failed to load with a HTTP/500 error (this is due to lack of connectivity to the MySQL Database).
+-   The Virtual Machine Scale Set was deployed with the OsTicket application installed, but when browsing to the application is failed to load with a HTTP/500 error (this is due to lack of connectivity to the MySQL Database)

--   The Scale Set has 1-2 instances currently deployed and is configured with rules to autoscale both up and down based on the percentage of processor used.
+-   The Scale Set has 1-2 instances currently deployed and is configured with rules to autoscale both up and down based on the percentage of processor used

--   The Administrators and Co-Administrators of this subscription will receive an email when a scaling event occurs on this Scale Set.
+-   The Administrators and Co-Administrators of this subscription will receive an email when a scaling event occurs on this Scale Set

 ### Task 4: Connect the MySQLVNet to the Scale Sets VNet